Dias-Lab/BacPP/README.md

-# BPP: BacterialPloidyPredictor
+# BacPP: BacterialPloidyPredictor

-BacterialPloidyPredictor is the first package that aims to predict the bacterial polyploidy utilizing the complete genome assemblies.
+BacterialPloidyPredictor (BacPP) is the first package that aims to predict the bacterial polyploidy utilizing the complete genome assemblies.
 It allows users to apply one of the three machine learning models we trained for binary prediction.

 ## Installation